Last updated Feb. 13, 2018.

 Fractures can take months to heal and require time away from work, particularly if the victim’s job requires a lot of movement or heavy lifting.

-Soft-tissue injuries are those that affect the softer tissues of the body, including tendons, ligaments, and muscles.
+are those that affect the softer tissues of the body, including tendons, ligaments, and muscles.
 While not as serious as the aforementioned injuries, soft-tissue injuries are quite common in slip-and-fall accidents and can cause difficulties in mobility and other aggravating complications.

 Sprains and strains are the most common type of soft-tissue injuries, both of which can be painful and apt to linger.